 Biology 291/491: Independent Research

 BIOL 291/491 is an independent research course supervised by various faculty members in the department (1-4 credit hours).
 Different professors have different requirements, but a common guideline is 3 hours per week in the lab for each hour of credit.
-Based on the information below, students should select their area of interest, download a 291/491 form here or pick up from the Undergraduate Advising Office (107 Butler), and then contact the appropriate professor to schedule a meeting to discuss their options.
+Based on the information below, students should select their area of interest, read the Writing Requirements, download a 291/491 form here or pick up from the Undergraduate Advising Office (107 Butler), and then contact the appropriate professor to schedule a meeting to discuss their options.
 Upon completion of the form by the supervising professor, the student will return the form to an undergraduate advisor in 107 Butler, who can help determine how it will be used in the student’s degree plan.
 Up to 7 credit hours may be used in the major field of study (This varies by degree plan.).
 Additional credit hours (up to 11 more) may be used as general electives.

 BIOL 291: For individuals of freshman or sophomore standing.

 BIOL 491: For individuals of junior or senior standing.